-Professional mechanical engineers work with advanced technology across many fields ranging from transportation, energy systems, home appliances, manufacturing machinery and processes, to robotics and medical technologies.
+Mechanical engineers work with advanced technology across many fields – from transportation to energy systems, home appliances to robotics, manufacturing machinery and processes to medical technologies.
 In a world where global warming and environmental degradation are critical issues, mechanical engineers play a key role in developing new sustainable technologies.

-The Mechanical Engineering major in the Bachelor of Engineering (Honours) (BE (Hons)) provides you with a comprehensive base of engineering science and technology.
+The Mechanical Engineering major in the Bachelor of Engineering (Honours) (BE (Hons)) covers a broad base of engineering science and technology knowledge and skills.
+There is a focus on analytical and design skills, and you have the opportunity to apply these skills in an industry project.

 Most papers last one semester and are worth 15 points.
 You must complete 120 points each year (480 points for the entire degree).
 In each year you will study core (compulsory) papers, and select other papers from a range of options.